A couple of years ago, I didn’t even know chilaquiles existed – I know.

 Top this dish with some fresh cilantro, onion and Vegan Mexican “Parmesan” Cheese for another wave of freshness and flavor.
 In my opinion, this step is a must.

 I think you guys are going to LOVE this dish.
 If you give it a try, be sure to take a picture and tag it #minimalistbaker on Instagram or @minimalistbaker on Twitter so we can see!
 We love seeing what you guys cook up.
 Alternatively, Pin it to save for later.
 Cheers!

-- 1 chipotle in adobo (canned) + 1 Tbsp sauce (add more or less depending on preferred spice)
+- 1 Tbsp adobo sauce (add more or less depending on preferred spice)

 - 1/2 cup veggie stock

 - Vegan Mexican Cheese

 - Diced onion and/or fresh cilantro

 - Start by quickly pressing/draining your tofu in a clean kitchen towel with a heavy pot on top, and preheating oven to 350 degrees F (176 C).